- The relevant statute is the Adoption and Children Act 2002.

 It is very important that the procedural requirements under the Adoption Agency Regulations 2005 are met – see Somerset County Council v NHS Somerset Clinical Commissioning Group & Anor EWHC 3004 (Fam) (10 November 2021) for discussion about the consequences when the Regulations are not followed.

 Can the courts revoke an adoption order once it is made?

-It is possible for the court to revoke an adoption order – i.e. discharge/end that order – using its ‘inherent jurisdiction’ but this is a very exceptional and very rare step for the court to take because it often means huge upheaval for the child who may have been living in the adoptive placement for many years at the time the application to revoke is made.
+It is possible for the court to revoke an adoption order – i.e. discharge/end that order – using its ‘inherent jurisdiction’ but this is an exceptional and rare step for the court to take because an adoption order is supposed to be an ‘order for life’.
+The case law suggests there are three categories of case where you might be successful

 See the case of PK v Mr and Mrs K EWCH 2316 for consideration of the law about revoking adoption orders, and an example of where the court agreed to do it.
 For a helpful overview of the cases where adoption orders have been overturned, see this article by Dr Julie Doughty of the Transparency Project in 2016.